 Single moms have to take care of the kids even while they are throwing up sick.
 Never was this more painfully in our face than during the lockdown of covid.
 We never get to lay down for a couple of hours or days while recovering from an illness.
 And if you suffer from a chronic illness, it can feel impossible at times.

 A married mom always has someone else to help shoulder the daily parenting tasks.
 Someone to take care of dinner, pick up the kids from school, or take them to a doctor’s visit.
 A married mom doesn’t just have her husband do this but often an extended family full of in-laws.

 Another often overlooked stressor for a single mom is that she has no one to discuss the issues and the joys of parenting.
 At least, no one who loves their child in the same way as them, as a parent.

 Many single moms find it challenging to keep a job or save any vacation or sick leave for themselves.
-Single moms have to use all of their work leave for their children: doctor appointments, days off school, child sickness.
+Single moms often use all their work leave for their children: doctor appointments, days off school, and child sickness.
 If a single mom has more than one child or a chronically ill child, she almost certainly doesn’t have any extra leave for herself.

 Many single parents are also co-parenting, and when their kids are with their Ex, they feel stressed.
-Many single parents don’t get along with their Ex – to the extent, a single mom will worry about her children when they are with him.
+Many single parents don’t get along with their Ex – to the extent that a single mom will worry about her children when they are with him.